Source-Python-Dev-Team/Source.Python/addons/source-python/docs/source-python/source/developing/module_tutorials/plugins.rst

 Adding sub-plugins to your plugin is done a very few steps.
 All you actually need is a new instance of the :class:`plugins.manager.PluginManager` class.
-This instance allows you to load plugins from a specifc directory.
+This instance allows you to load plugins from a specific directory.

 Imagine your plugin resides in ``../addons/source-python/plugins/my_plugin`` and within that directory you have created a new directory called ``plugins``,